omid3098/Unity-URP-ScreenSpaceRefraction/README.md

 Usage:
 - Download the repo and import into your project.
-- Create materials using _RefractionGlassSimple_ or _RefractionGlassComplex_
+- Create materials using _RefractionGlassSimple_ or _RefractionGlassComplex_ shaders.
+(Or use existing example materials)